Details of Boris Johnson’s ‘largest and most severe’ sanctions against Russia

 – Individual sanctions against more than 100 individuals, entities and subsidiaries including Rostec, Russia’s biggest defence company said to employ more than two million people with exports of more than £10 billion of arms each year.

-– Sanctioning five extra Oligarchs thought to be particularly close to the Kremlin:
+– Sanctioning five more oligarchs thought to be particularly close to the Kremlin:

-– Kirill Shamalov, Russia’s youngest billionaire formerly married to Mr Putin’s daughter Katerina Tikhonova.
+Kirill Shamalov, at 39 he is Russia’s youngest billionaire and is the former husband of Mr Putin’s daughter Katerina Tikhonova.

-– Pyotr Fradkov, the head of sanctioned Promsvyazbank, and son of former head of FSB.
+Pyotr Fradkov, the 43-year-old head of sanctioned Promsvyazbank, which finances Russian defence industries.
+He is the son of Mikhail Fradkov, a former prime minister of Russia who was chief of its foreign intelligence service.

-– Yury Slyusar, the director of United Aircraft Corporation, one of major defence organisations which is also being sanctioned.
+Yury Slyusar, 47, the director of United Aircraft Corporation, one of the major defence organisations which is also being sanctioned.

-– Elena Georgieva, the chair of the board of Novikombank, which bankrolls Rostec.
+Elena Georgieva, 45, the chairwoman of the board of Novikombank, a state-owned defence conglomerate that bankrolls Rostec.

 Officials were considering more elites to be hit with punitive measures in the weeks to come.